jessemillar/deserted-island-devops-notes/sticking-together-while-staying-apart.md

 - "Everything's a little bit broken all the time but it somehow keeps working"
 - "Million-to-one chances crop up nine times out of ten"
+- You can't really separate humans from complicated systems
+	- They called this "socio-technical systems"
+- Conway's Law
+	- Designed systems represent an organization's communication structure
+- Think about a problem with one of your systems
+	- How did you find out there was a problem?
+	- How surprising was this incident?

+## Common Ground

+- "Teams that do well dealing with impact are those that have a strong common ground."
+- Common ground means:
+	- You have a "basic compact" setting availability of personnel
+	- Goal alignement/commitment
+	- Inter-predictability
+	- Sustain and repair
+- Have blameless postmortems
+	- Don't find a scapegoat

+## Terminology

+- Sharp End
+	- Closest to the work, practitioners
+	- Constantly building and destroying systems
+	- Strong signaling
+	- Improve systems
+- Blunt End
+	- Removed from the experience; upstream decision makers

 ## Components of Resiliency